1895-Tivoli-upscaled

 Chula Vista, CA 91910

-Melody Grill, now Hob Nob Hill (1944-) Hob Nob Hill, began in May 1944 as the 14-stool Juniper Café on the corner of 30th and Juniper Streets.
+Melody Grill, now Hob Nob Hill (CLOSED) Hob Nob Hill, began in May 1944 as the 14-stool Juniper Café on the corner of 30th and Juniper Streets.
 Two years later Harold and Dorothy Hoersch moved the cafe to its present location on Juniper and First Avenue and renamed it Melody Grill.
 As times and tastes changed, the restaurant was renamed Dorothy’s Oven and finally Hob Nob Hill.
+Owner Tania Warchol remodeled Hob Nob Hill in 2020.
+The restaurant closed in March 2025 on her retirement, and has been sold to Douglas Hamm of Creative House (Nolita Hall).
 Bakery.
 Breakfast.
 Almost bottomless mimosa.

 Bankers Hill